montrealrobotics/harmonic-filter/README.md

-# harmonic-filter
+# The Harmonic Exponential Filter

-Code for the Harmonic Exponential Filter
+Code for the paper "The Harmonic Exponential Filter for Nonparametric Estimation on Motion Groups".

+> Coming soon.